wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

    Once the registration procedure concludes successfully, IANA creates or modifies the corresponding record in the WHIP Protocol Extension registry.

-   An RFC specifying one or more new WHIP Protocol Extension URIs MUST include the completed registration templates, which MAY be expanded with additional information.
+   An RFC specifying one or more new WHIP Protocol Extension URNs MUST include the completed registration templates, which MAY be expanded with additional information.
 These completed templates are intended to go in the body of the document, not in the IANA Considerations section.